 Now that you have an art blog writing articles and submitting your artwork for a magazine is a cinch.
 This idea is not only a fascinating way to put your name in front of a broader audience but also a great deal to start with.
 Most bloggers, magazine pages and website owners are likely to hire from their audience of readers.
 What you exactly need to be on their verge is to be an active follower.
 The shortest way to achieve this is by commenting on their posts and engage with their content.

 Whether you’re exhibiting or browsing, watch and listen carefully.
 Although following these steps may come to you as a tough row to hoe.
 But don't feel disheartened!

 Many among the most successful artists felt the same way in the beginning.

 Do you see artists around you?
 Do they look happy?
 Talk to them about their experiences.
 Most artists are always obliging to exchange stories.
 You’ll learn a lot!

 No business skyrockets the moment it starts; the profits come in after a series of hard work and patience.
 And when they finally arrive, it will be utterly rewarding.
 We, at KoolStories, help you streamline this process and get your art business instant visibility.
 Still wondering how?

-Subscribe to KoolStories - an upcoming social learning platform to monetise your skills and grow your interests.
+Subscribe to KoolStories - an upcoming micro learning platform to monetise your skills and grow your interests.
 Here, you can create bite-sized audio and video content that might be helpful for avid learners and enthusiasts.
-The opportunity is open for all skilled individuals and learners to soar high.
-Step into the world of digital social learning now.
+The opportunity is open for all skilled individuals.
+Step into the world of digital micro learning now.